junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > He knows now this ABD is caused by Darkness

-Castiel searches corridors after corridors between souls' individual Heavenly rooms, looking for angel survivors.
+Castiel searches corridor after corridor between souls' individual Heavenly rooms, looking for angel survivors.
 But he doesn't have much luck.

 The place spreads and unfolds endlessly, and his body as a human is tiring out and dragging him back fast.
 His feet sore and heavy, his mouth dry and burning, he staggers, but keeps moving, though now he has to lean on the wall to keep himself upwards.
 A traveler lost in the middle of a desert might be in a better state than he is right now.
 One thread of his mind drifts away to the time when he saw that French writer pilot Antoine de Saint-Exupéry wandering in the desert, finishing his beautiful work of *Le Petit Prince*.
-His soul is somewhere around here too, if he remembers correctly.
+His soul is somewhere around here, too, if he remembers correctly.

-He can feel cracks of wounds popping up on his face and lips, on the back of his hands, and gradually spreading on every part of the body, like a nut shell right before it gets crushed and explodes into pieces.
+He can feel cracks of wounds popping up on his face and lips, on the back of his hands, and gradually spreading on every part of his body, like a nutshell right before it gets crushed and explodes into pieces.
 Blood soaking through the white shirt, he doesn't know how much time he has or how far he can keep going.
-This whole place, the Heaven, is folding around him, grabbing its child in its embrace like a mother to her new-born child.
-It is his birth place, but it's not the place he would call home right now, and certainly not the place he wants to get captured and forced to stay at this moment -- there are people waiting for him to come back to.
+This whole place, the Heaven, is folding around him, grabbing its child in its embrace like a mother to her newborn child.
+It is his birthplace, but it's not the place he would call home right now, and certainly not the place he wants to get captured and forced to stay at this moment -- there are people waiting for him to come back to.
 But he also doesn't think he can make it to the portal again.
 His steps stagger more heavily by each second.

 "Castiel?
-Is that you?" an angel calls to him from around next corridor.
-The sound is weak and sick and only echoes its existence in his mind, but picks up sparks of hope at his approach.
+Is that you?" an angel calls to him from around the next corridor.
+The sound is weak and sick and only echoes its existence in his mind, but it picks up sparks of hope at his approach.

 Cas fights his way toward the call.

 But the whole existence of Heaven pushes harder all around him.
-The force coming from air presses on him heavily, like a hurricane blowing and surging over a pitiful leaf attached to a tree, pulling him towards the wall, towards a soul room manifested only for him, moving along with him, trying to absorb him in.
+The force coming from the air presses on him heavily, like a hurricane blowing and surging over a pitiful leaf attached to a tree, pulling him towards the wall, towards a soul room manifested only for him, moving along with him, trying to absorb him in.

 The wall becomes too dangerous to hold on to, but as soon as he lets go of the hold, Castiel's human legs give way.
 He hisses as his body hits the ground and sharp pain spreads all over. *He'll die here,* Cas thinks, *forced against his will to become a permanent resident of Heaven like all those other souls here, locked away in one of those billions of rooms and never see Dean again.* He should have hugged him before leaving and said a better farewell if he had known.